 8. Feature Kitchen Islands

 Two-tone colour schemes work well with paler cabinetry paired with a complementary darker shade on the island.
-Two shades of the same colour create a more refined aesthetic, whereas painting the island in an entirely different colour makes a more contemporary and creative design statement.
+Painting your kitchen island in a shade of the same colour creates a refined statement best suited for more classic designs.
+For a more contemporary shaker kitchen painting the island in an entirely different contrasting colour can make a bold and creative statement.

 9. Reflective Finishes